3mdeb/blog.3mdeb.com/source/_posts/2017-05-19-kanban-method-in-a-consulting-company.md

 ## Workflow

-The card life begins in Backlog, tasks here have lowest priority and they waiting for select to development - but it's not a rule, sometimes we add cards with high priority directly to ToDo column.
+The card life begins in Backlog, tasks here have lowest priority and they are waiting for select to development - but it's not a rule, sometimes we add cards with high priority directly to ToDo column.
 ToDo is the queue for the most important column - In Progress.
 From there our goal is to safely move this task to done.
 By analyzing the boards we are able to find the blocker very quickly.
-In embedded systems company, we are dealing mostly with blockers in the form not working or missing hardware, incompatibility of the kernel with hardware and frequent changes in priorities.
+In embedded systems company, we are dealing mostly with blockers in the form of not working or missing hardware, incompatibility of the kernel with hardware and frequent changes in priorities.